2012-13 Program on Data-Driven Decisions in Healthcare

 Description of Activities

-Courses: At least two graduate-level courses will be taught at SAMSI during the program year.
+Courses: A graduate-level course was taught at SAMSI during the Fall 2012 semester.

-Working Groups: Working groups will meet—in most cases, weekly—throughout the program to pursue particular research topics articulated in the Opening Workshop, as well as topics identified subsequently by Working Group participants.
-The Working Groups consist of SAMSI visitors, postdoctoral fellows, graduate students, faculty and scientists from the Research Triangle area.
-Remote participation is possible via WebEx.
-Potential Working Group foci include:
+Working Groups: Working groups met—in most cases, weekly—throughout the program to pursue particular research topics articulated in the Opening Workshop, as well as topics identified subsequently by Working Group participants.
+The Working Groups consisted of SAMSI visitors, postdoctoral fellows, graduate students, faculty and scientists from the Research Triangle area.
+Remote participation was possible via WebEx.
+Potential Working Group foci included:

 - ORM: Screening Policies, Management of Transplant Lists, Emergency Response, Scheduling (e.g., of patients, nurses, physicians and facilities such as operating rooms), Inventory Management (e.g., of blood banks), Patient Safety, Service Delivery